 Sensitivity of the Town's proportionate share of the net pension liability to changes in the discount rate.
-The following presents the Town's proportionate share of the net pension liability calculated using the discount rate of 7.00%, as well as what the Town's proportionate share of the net pension asset or net pension liability would be if it were calculated using a discount rate that is one percentage point lower (6.00%) or one percentage point higher (8.00%) than the current rate:
+The following presents the Town's proportionate share of the net pension liability calculated using the discount rate of 7.00%, as well as what the Town's proportionate share of the net pension liability would be if it were calculated using a discount rate that is one percentage point lower (6.00%) or one percentage point higher (8.00%) than the current rate:

+1% Discount 1%

+Decrease Rate Increase

-1% Decrease (6.0%) Discount Rate (7.0%) 1% ncrease (8.0%) Town's proportionate share of the net pension liability (asset) \$ 199,450 \$ 83,032 \$ (14,249)
+(6.0%) (7.0%) (8.0%)

+Town's proportionate share of the net pension liability \$ 356,705 \$ 175,813 \$ 25,479

 Pension plan fiduciary net position.
-Detailed information about the pension plan's fiduciary net position is available in the separately issued Comprehensive Annual Financial Report (CAFR) for the State of North Carolina.
+Detailed information about the pension plan's fiduciary net position is available in the separately issued Annual Comprehensive Financial Report (ACFR) for the State of North Carolina.